5 Best websites and apps to learn Spanish

 Game Learning: Duolingo

 Duolingo is a very popular platform to learn languages.
-Its motto is the quick, easy and free way to learn a Language.
+Its motto is a quick, easy, and free way to learn a Language.
 It is a well-known idea for students who don’t have much time to spend in a classroom and prefer a free option.

 They offer a wide variety of courses in languages such as Spanish, French, Italian… And their app allows you to access them from anywhere you want.
 The interface of the app is really easy to use and the methodology is simple.
 It also tracks your progress so you don’t fall behind and lose your skills.